BoeJaker/Docker-MediaServer/README.md

 If you are using a vpn, drop your wiregaurd configuration file in qbittorrent/config/wireguard and ensure its named wg0.conf

-If you would like to use twingate, include your endpoint keys (guide below) in the variables:
+If you would like to use twingate, include your endpoint keys (guide above) in the variables:

     ACCESS_TOKEN
     REFRESH_TOKEN